tosti007/MMM-ProfileSwitcher/README.md

 This an extension for the [MagicMirror²](https://magicmirror.builders/).
 This Module adds the ability to have different layouts for different profiles.

-Special thanks goes to [Paviro](https://github.com/paviro) as this module's classes idea is based on his [MMM-Facial-Recognition] module's classes idea.
+Special thanks goes to [Paviro](https://github.com/paviro) for giving input, working together and because this module's classes idea is based on his [MMM-Facial-Recognition] module's classes idea.

 ## Installation